 * this article may contain affiliate links

-One last question before we start – did you remember your passport?
+One last thing before we start – did you remember your passport?
+It’s also a good idea to get a stylish cover for your passport.

 Free Download Hostel Packing List